aalexandr21/jet-engine-attachment-link-callback/README.md

 ## Description
 Adds new callback to Dynamic Field widget, which allows to convert attachment file ID into attchment.
+Works with any Media Value format and with JetEngine Gallery fields

 ## Instructions
 - Install and activate the plugin;